 These two towns are very much in the San Diego area and they are too close to your starting point to make a practical stop.

 The road here is also full of traffic lights as it crosses lively town centers so, while pleasant, it is not the driving experience you have been dreaming off – yet!

 If you can, I recommend using these towns as a base to discover the area rather than a pit stop along this road trip.

 Los Angeles: brace yourself for traffic

-The first majour city you encounter when driving Highway 101 Northbound from San Diego is Los Angeles and wow, what a beast of a city this is!
+The first major city you encounter when driving Highway 101 Northbound from San Diego is Los Angeles and wow, what a beast of a city this is!

-I am very fond of LA, we have spent a lovely summer here and are headed there again next August, but in terms of driving it is a bit of a monster.
+I am very fond of LA, we have spent our last two summers there and I adore how much there is in Los Angeles for kids, but in terms of driving it is a bit of a monster.

 You start hitting the LA traffic well before the city limits start and depending on the time of day you may find it is a type of traffic that somehow moves or doesn’t move at all!

 The best way to tackle it is to check traffic conditions before setting off and making informed decisions (Google Maps will do).